richard-to/kubernetes-experiments/helloworld_api/README.md

 # Hello World API

-The goal of this exercise is deploy a FastAPI app using Kubernetes.
+The goal of this exercise is to deploy a FastAPI app using Kubernetes.

 # 1. Hello World app